 Great for: Meeting up with friends, staying entertained with available board games.

 Bonus: The Brew Board and world map

 illustration shows where their coffees

 Across from the University of Toledo’s campus, Brew is a college-friendly shop that boasts 13 flavor options, a large variety of iced drinks, espresso options, and baked goods to nibble on.
-Stay entertained with daily louder-than-average conversation and an open mic every Wednesday from 7-9pm.
+Stay entertained with daily louder-than-average conversation and an open mic the third Wednesday of every month.